boardfish/dissertation/contents/1-literature-review.md

 team-based problem-solving challenges.
 Treasure hunts and generic team-based problem-solving challenges, such as those used in corporate team-building exercises, appear most similar to escape rooms.
-Live-action roleplaying (LARP) is another such inspiration [@nicholson2015peeking].
+Live-action roleplaying (LARP) is another such inspiration [@nicholson2015peeking, p.
+29].
 Both escape rooms and LARP can provide entertainment through immersion in a story as the *"hero"*, a factor that players enjoy [@duplessie2013go].
 Nicholson presents the precursors to escape rooms in further depth in his paper---Figure 2.1 summarises these.

 ![Nicholson (2019) presents the precursors to, and inspirations for, the escape room phenomenon in this diagram.
 Adapted with permission from Nicholson, Scott.